MG-ng/metamarket/README.md

 ![GitHub forks](https://img.shields.io/github/forks/scottydocs/README-template.md?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/scottydocs?style=social)

-Metamarkt is a platform that allows everyone to do a search in multiple marketplaces easily.
+Metamarkt allows everyone to search in multiple marketplaces at once easily.

-You just have to put in your search query once and can get
+You just have to put in your search query once and can get a collection of the third party marketplaces results.

 ## Prerequisites